josues/relativity-and-iss/README.md

-## The ISS and effects of the theory of relativity
+## The ISS and Effects of the Theory of Relativity

 This work is part of a class at the University of Applied Sciences Potsdam.
 The project engages in understanding and connecting data and finally visualising it.
 The only condition was to connect a dataset of free choice with the International Space Station (ISS) API from http://open-notify.com.
 It provides the current location of the ISS, the overhead pass prediction and the number of people in space, including their names.